WWimaging/FMN_data_processing/README.md

 # Software used in this work:

-MRI data analysis was performed using FSL v6.0.3, dHCP structural analysis pipeline (dhcp-structural-pipeline) v1.1, Connectome Workbench 1.4.2, baby autoPtx tool, which is part of the dHCP diffusion processing pipeline v0.0.2 and CUDA diffusion modelling toolbox ('cuDIMOT').
+MRI data analysis was performed using FSL v6.0.3, dHCP structural analysis pipeline (dhcp-structural-pipeline) v1.1, Connectome Workbench v1.4.2, baby autoPtx tool, which is part of the dHCP diffusion processing pipeline v0.0.2 and CUDA diffusion modelling toolbox ('cuDIMOT').
 Figures were generated using MATLAB v9.7.0 and Python v3.7.4.
-The scripts were tested on Mac OS 10.14.6, which can be ran as normal shell/matlab/python scripts.
-File paths need to be set in the script before running.
+The scripts were tested on Mac OS 10.14.6.
+Software packages listed above should be installed before running the scripts.
+Structural process pipeline and baby autoPtx pipeline need to be done before running the scripts.
+File paths need to be set in the scripts according to the instructions.